hamzainsaf/hamzainsaf/README.md

 ### Hi there 👋, my name is Hamza
-I'm a biomedical engineering student with a strong interest in using technology to improve healthcare and promote human well-being.
+I'm a Biomedical engineering student with a strong interest in using technology to improve healthcare and promote human well-being.
 I'm currently working on several projects related to medical devices and biosensors, and I'm always looking for new opportunities to learn and grow as an engineer.

 Skills:  / C#/ MatLab/R/ Python / Fusion 360/SQL